raganwald/javascript-allonge-six/manuscript/markdown/Recursion/buildingblocks.md

 [^wellactually]: Well, actually, this does not work for arrays that contain `undefined` as a value, but we are not going to see that in our examples.
 A more robust implementation would be `(array) => array.length === 0`.

 Armed with `isEmpty` and with what we've already learned, we can build a great many functions that operate on arrays.
-We know that we can get the length of an array using its `.length` property (even thoughw ehaven't talked about properties yet).
+We know that we can get the length of an array using its `.length` property (even though we haven't talked about properties yet).
 But as an exercise, how would we write a `length` function?

 First, we pick what we call a *terminal case*.
 What is the length of an empty array? `0`.
 So let's start our function with the observation that if an array is empty, the length is `0`: